-- Use of subjects' usual medical binder results in significant increases in SBP and FEV1 compared to no binder. - Usual medical binders support FEV1 significantly better than the test garments. - There is no difference in SBP between the test garments and the subjects' usual medical binders. - There is no significant relationship between DBP, SaO2, or HR between subjects' usual binders and no binder.
+- Use of subjects' usual medical binder results in significant increases in SBP and FEV1 compared to no binder. - Usual medical binders support FEV1 significantly better than the test garments. - There is no difference in SBP between the test garments and the subjects' usual medical binders. - usual binders and no binder.